Jona Laks: Biography

 With the evacuation of Auschwitz on January 27, 1945, Jona and Miriam were sent on a death march to the Ravensbrück concentration camp; they were later incarcerated in nearby Malchow.
 They were liberated near Leipzig on May 8, 1945.
 Jona and Miriam returned to Łódź, but following the 1946 Kielce pogrom they were taken to London and cared for by Jewish families.
-In 1948 Jona immigrated alone to Palestine.
+In 1948 Jona immigrated alone to Israel.
 She eventually resided in Tel Aviv with her husband.

 Laks founded and serves as chairwoman of the Organization of the Mengele Twins.
 She addressed the United Nations General Assembly on the International Day of Commemoration in Memory of the Victims of the Holocaust, January 28, 2015, and participated in a United Nations Radio documentary of her life.
 She was also featured in the 2006 film Forgiving Dr. Mengele as a foil to the main protagonist, Eva Mozes Kor, another Mengele twin who publicly forgave Nazi perpetrators of the Holocaust.
 Unlike Kor, Laks contended that "some things cannot be forgiven".